JacksonKuo/blog/_posts/2026-3-23-terraform-hcl-gcp-workload-identity.markdown

 {:toc}

 # Problem Statement
 Remind myself how to add a GH repo to auto sync with HCL Terraform.
-And also include a refresher on how I setup workload identity originally.
+And also include a refresher on how I setup GCP federated workload identity originally.

 # HCL Terraform
 I believe I mostly followed this documentation and that it was quite tedious to setup: